 French is an interesting and challenging subject that equips students with the skills to communicate confidently in French in a range of everyday situations.
 The five main themes of the course are the following: identity and culture, local area with holiday and travel, school, future aspirations with study and work, and finally international and global dimension.
 Students will develop an awareness and understanding of the culture and identity of the countries and communities where French is spoken.
 The course provides an excellent foundation for the study of French at ‘A’ level.

 You need willingness to work hard at your grammar on a regular basis.
 You will also have to learn and relearn the vocabulary for each topic.
 The aim is to acquire the sufficient tools to be able to produce spoken or written responses in different contexts.

 How is the course assessed?

+French/English dictionary is not provided but is essential.
 Please note that dictionaries are not allowed in any of the exams.

 Exam Board and Specification Codes

-Edexcel French 2FR01 (legacy)
+Pearson Edexcel French 1FR0